davidjguru/davidjguru.github.io/_posts/2019-9-27-Drupal-fast-tips-prefilling-fields-in-forms.md

 --path="/my_random_module/forms/random_form" \
 --no-interaction
 ```
-We don't worry about the submit, the Drupal Console will process
+We don't worry about the submit, **the Drupal Console will process
- automatically the inputs and it will generate a submit button.
+ automatically the inputs and it will generate a submit button**.
 Just after a few
   small adjustments
   in the form at code level -such as assigning a weight to the Submit button
-   ('#weight' => 5,)- we will already have the new module and its form
+   (_'#weight' => 5,_)- we will already have the new module and its form
     available.Install the module and clear cache, accessing the route we
-     have defined and we already have it available.
+     have defined and we have it available.

 ```bash
 ddev exec drush en my_random_module